 Challenge yourself to get out of your fitness comfort zone by integrating new workouts into your routine.
 Enroll in a fitness class at your gym, swim laps around your local pool, and experiment with High Intensity Interval Training (HIIT) for a quick body fat burner.

 Cut Back on Calories

-One of the most common first steps to beginning a weight loss journey is reducing the number of calories you eat and drink per day.
-While this number might have helped you shed some pounds initially, you might find yourself hitting a weight loss plateau if your caloric intake does not change as your body changes.
+One of the first steps to beginning a weight loss journey is reducing the number of calories you eat and drink per day.
+This number might have helped you shed some pounds initially.
+Although, you might find yourself hitting a weight loss plateau if your caloric intake does not change as your body changes.

 The amount of calories your body needs is proportionate to your size.
 The smaller you become, the fewer calories are required to provide you with the energy needed to function optimally.
-Drastically cutting calories overnight (such as eliminating entire meals) is not the solution as it can leave you feeling weak, sluggish, and slow your metabolism.
-Instead, try reducing your caloric intake by 100 to 200 calories per day and modify as needed based on your results and doctor recommendations.
+Drastically cutting calories overnight (such as eliminating entire meals) is not the solution.
+As it can leave you feeling weak, sluggish, and slow your metabolism.
+Instead, try reducing your caloric intake by 100 to 200 calories per day.
+Furthermore, modify as needed based on your results and doctor recommendations.

 Hold Yourself Accountable

 When experiencing a weight loss plateau, it’s easy to place the blame on everything but yourself.
-Sure, water weight, bad weather and an “off day” might explain a week or two without losing weight, but this trend will not shift until you take a deep look at your own habits to determine what might be a contributing factor.
+Sure, water weight, bad weather and an “off day” might explain a week or two without losing weight.
+However, this trend will not shift until you take a deep look at your own habits.
+For instance, to determine what might be a contributing factor.

 It’s common to start slipping back into old habits once you begin feeling comfortable and confident with your slimmer figure.
 However, it is important to hold yourself accountable if you find yourself exercising less and snacking more.
-Treat yourself to a “cheat day” on special occasions, but remember to keep your weight loss goals at the forefront of each day.
+Treat yourself to a “cheat day” on special occasions.
+Although, remember to keep your weight loss goals at the forefront of each day.